Skip to content

 The need for conditionally compiling tuple types can arise in applications with different deployment targets or that want to release builds with different sets of functionality (e.g. client, server, editor, demo, etc.).
 It would be useful to support cfg-attributes directly here without requiring workarounds to achieve this functionality.
 Macros, proc macros, and so on are also ways to conditionally compile tuple types, but these also introduce at least one level of obfuscation from the core goal and can't be used everywhere a tuple can be.
 Finally, tuples can be wholly duplicated under different cfg-attributes, but this scales poorly with both the size and intricacy of the tuple and the number of interacting attributes (which may grow combinatorically), and can introduce a maintenance burden from repeated code.

-It also makes sense in this instance to support cfg-attributes here because they are already supported in this manner for tuple initialization and for tuple struct declaration.
+It also makes sense in this instance to support cfg-attributes here because they are already supported in this manner for tuple initialization and for tuple struct declaration, as well as for individual fields in pattern matching on structs.

 # Prior art